HOLO card

 The HOLO card is a contactless smart card used to pay for public transit fares on the island of Oʻahu in Hawaiʻi.
-The card is used to hold cash value or passes for use on TheBus, and will also be valid on Honolulu's rail system when it opens to the public.
-The card is used by tapping it on a reader terminal when boarding TheBus, and can be loaded online at the HOLO card's website, over the phone, or in-person at various retail locations.
+The card is used to hold cash value or passes for use on TheBus and the Skyline rail system.
+The card is used by tapping it on a reader terminal when boarding TheBus or at a Skyline faregate.
+Cards can be loaded online at the HOLO card's website, over the phone, or in person at various retail locations.